Johncci/rock-paper-scissors-lizard-spock-game/README.md

 ## <U>**javaScript Testing**</U>

 [JSHint](https://jshint.com/) was used to check the functionality of the javaScript code.
 No significant issues recorded.
-The JQuery declarations were not recognoised and shown as undefined variables as jShint only reads vanilla javaScript.
+The JQuery declarations were not recognoised and shown as undefined variables as jShint only reads core javaScript.
 <br>

 ## **Final Testing User Goals**